-FTTN stands for “fibre to the Node” or “fibre to the Neighborhood”.
-With FTTN, the internet service provider runs a line of fibre optic cable to a node in your area.
-From there, the “last mile” of the connection to your home uses the existing, slower copper coaxial cables.
+FTTN stands for “Fibre To The Node” describes a hybrid connection that includes both fibre and copper cables.
+The internet service provider runs a line of fibre optic cable to a node in your area.
+From there, the “last mile” of the connection to your home uses the existing, slower copper coaxial cables that cable internet uses.

 - Sets the stage for future upgrade of “last mile” fibre optics to homes from the node

-- Data rate is determined by the customer’s proximity to the node.
+- Speed is determined by customers’ proximity to the node

 What is cable internet?

-Cable internet makes use of the same copper coaxial cable infrastructure as cable TV and is the most prevalent internet network type in Canada.
-Internet connection is transmitted to users through a designated channel and a subscriber cable modem.
-A coaxial cable is then connected to the cable modem to activate the internet service.
+Cable internet describes a connection the same copper coaxial cable network as cable TV and is the most prevalent internet network type in Canada.
+Data is transmitted via high-frequency electrical signals to users through a designated channel and a subscriber cable modem.

-- Affordable due to low-cost cables and strong market competition.
+- More affordable due to older, low-cost cables and reasonable market competition

-- Fast enough for most streaming and online gaming needs.
+- Fast and stable enough for browsing and most video streaming and online gaming needs

-- Data transfer speed slows during peak hours since bandwidth is shared with neighboring cable internet and TV users.
+- Data transfer speed noticeably slows during peak hours since bandwidth is shared with neighboring cable users and providers oversubscribe their networks

 Comparison of FTTN, FTTH and cable internet